By Lisa Baertlein and Tom Polansek

-July 22 (Reuters) - McDonald's Corp Chief Executive Don Thompson said the company feels "a bit deceived" by the audit it received for China supplier Shanghai Husi Food Co Ltd, which was shut down after a television report showed workers mishandling meat and mixing fresh meat with product past its expiration date.
+(Reuters) - McDonald's Corp feels "a bit deceived" by the audit it received for Shanghai Husi Food Co Ltd, a China supplier that was shut down this week after a TV report showed workers mishandling meat, Chief Executive Don Thompson said on Tuesday.

-"We are no longer serving product from the primary facility there that has the challenges and the issues," Thompson said on a conference call following its quarterly report on Tuesday.
+"We are no longer serving product from the primary facility there that has the challenges and the issues," Thompson said on a conference call after McDonald's reported lower-than-expected quarterly earnings.

-McDonald's and many other food companies rely on third parties to perform audits to check whether facilities are complying with food safety rules and other regulations.
+Many U.S. restaurant operators and retailers rely on third-party auditors to check whether their suppliers comply with food safety rules and other regulations.
 It is not uncommon for suppliers at the center of food safety scandals to have received high marks on their audits.

-McDonald's did not immediately comment on the timing of the Husi Food audit or the name of the auditing firm that visited its now controversial plant on its behalf.
+McDonald's did not immediately comment on the timing of the Shanghai Husi audit or the name of the auditing firm that visited the now-controversial plant on its behalf.

-"I know there's a couple other facilities that they had that have been cleared now by the Chinese government," Thompson said.
+"I know there's a couple other facilities that they had that have been cleared now by the Chinese government," Thompson said, without elaborating.

 It was not immediately clear whether McDonald's had stopped sourcing products from those other facilities.